 Princeton, New Jersey

 The PPIA Junior Summer Institute is a seven-week program structured to introduce or strengthen skills in economics, statistics, policy analysis, writing, and public speaking.
-At the end of the seven-week program, students will be able to present a comprehensive final report on a current policy issue that will encompass the skills acquired in their coursework, policy analysis and writing.
+At the end of the seven-week program, students present a comprehensive final report on a current policy issue that that draws on the skills acquired in their coursework, policy analysis and writing.

 Required coursework will include seven weeks of classroom instruction in:

 - Quantitative Methods for Policy Analysis (intro/intermediate and advanced level courses offered)

 - Economics for Policy Analysis (intro/intermediate and advanced level courses offered)